 Taking and devouring the last slice of this pie in the sky is the fact that our IT guys barely know how to deal with Spam and rid our network of viruses (and keep it keep it off), so unless management’s keen to let go all the could-be MCSE’s and hire BOFH’s, a Linux based working environment just isn’t going to happen anytime in the next decade.

-But have dream, will dream.
+Have dream, will dream.

 Which brings me back to hurdle 1 and hurdle 0.5 – connecting to the Microsoft Network and replacing Microsoft Outlook.
 The only thing I had time for was to do a bit of research on how to connect Ubuntu to the Microsoft Network, and apparently this article on the Ubuntu website gives instructions on exactly how to do it.